a-matai/website-hp-ubl/about/index.md

 Whew, that was a mouthful.

 tl,dr:
-_I want to study systems with different systems and understand how using one system affects the larger system..._
+_I want to study things I find interesting and hopefully find some relation between them._

 **I think?** (too much.)

-This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).